apollographql/apollo-server/docs/source/getting-started.md

 ```

 This is a simple example but it shows the power of Apollo Server already.
 Instead of writing middleware, managing the request and response, setting up routing, and handling errors, you can focus on what your data looks like and how to load it.

+Apollo Server provides two easy ways to get up and running quickly.
+For GraphQL first apps, the batteries included server setup `ApolloServer` is the best way to get started.
+If you have a node app already, Apollo Server provides easy to use middleware to plug into your current app right away.

+<h2 id="creating-server">Creating the server</h2>

+<h2 id="adding-graphql">Adding GraphQL</h2>

+<h2 id="making-sure-it-works">Running your first query</h2>